 (1) For the purposes of any contract of insurance, a motor vehicle is not to be taken to be used for the carriage of passengers for hire, fare or reward by reason only of the carriage of passengers under a motor vehicle pooling arrangement.

-(2) For the purposes of subsection (1), a carriage of passengers is under a motor vehicle pooling arrangement if the carriage —
+(2) For the purposes of subsection (1) a carriage of passengers is under a motor vehicle pooling arrangement if —

-(a) is incidental to the main purpose of the journey; and
+(a) the motor vehicle is provided by the driver; and

+(b) the driver would be undertaking the relevant journey in any event; and

-(b) is not the result of touting for passengers by the driver or any other person; and
+(c) the carriage is not the result of plying or touting for hire by the driver or another person; and

-(c) is under an arrangement for the carriage of the passengers for a consideration limited to —

-(i) an undertaking by or on behalf of the passenger to carry the driver or a member of the driver’s family on a similar journey; or

-(ii) the payment of an amount which does not contain any element of profit in respect of the operation of the motor vehicle or the motor vehicle pool or any recompense for the time of the driver.
+(d) the maximum number of persons in the motor vehicle, including the driver, is 9; and

+(e) a payment by a passenger is limited to making a contribution to the costs incurred in making the journey and does not involve profit for the driver or any other person.

+[Section 131 amended: No. 26 of 2018 s.
+325.]

 Part 13 — Regulations

 132. Regulations